PORTRAITS IN OILS

 For the background to your painting you may prefer a plain background of a soft complimentary colour and the hint of a light source, as in the example above.
 However if you want a figurative background instead – either clearly defined or somewhat abstracted – bear in mind that the photo of your subject needs to be taken in front of this background.
 Mixing a painting of the subject from one photograph and a background from another won’t be successful as the tones and light direction will be different.

 With a painted potrait, the quality of the reference photograph is even more important than with a drawing and phone cameras won’t capture tones and colouration well enough for me to work from.
 Read more about suitable photos for me to work from here

-framing and looking after your oil portrait
+Framing & looking after your oil portrait

 Oil paint is chemically rather unstable for a number of years, and therefore it’s very important that your painting is kept in stable conditions without excessive heat or damp which may cause rotting to the canvass or movement within the timber frame which may crack the paint.

-the varnish question
+The varnish question

 It takes at least six months for the main chemical changes to have occurred and it isn’t advisable to have your painting varnished before then.
-If you want your painting to be varnished then I’d suggest arranging for it to be delivered back to me after this time for me to give it a layer of varnish, or you could ask a local painter or restorer to do this for you.
-However you may decide that it’s not necessary – if you keep your painting in a room well away from any candle or fireplace soot and away from cooking fumes and give it a gentle wipe with a moistened soft cloth regularly then it will probably be fine for at least a generation or two.
+Therefore if you do want your painting to be varnished I’d suggest arranging for it to be delivered back to me after this time, or alternatively you could ask a local painter or restorer to do this for you.
+However you may decide that varnishing isn’t necessary – if you keep your painting in a room well away from any candle or fireplace soot and away from cooking fumes and give it a gentle wipe with a moistened soft cloth regularly then it will probably be fine for at least a generation or two.